 - Clients are encouraged to raise their complaint with the team member or client concerned in the first instance if they feel comfortable about doing this.

-- If the client is not satisfied with the outcome of step one, or is not happy to discuss the issue with the team member concerned, they can contact the General Manager, or use an advocate to negotiate on their behalf.
+- If the client is not satisfied with the outcome of step one or is not happy to discuss the issue with the team member concerned, they can contact the General Manager, or use an advocate to negotiate on their behalf.

 - If the issue is still not satisfactorily resolved, the client can raise the issue with a member of the Board or a nominated outside intermediary.

-- If after approaching the above people, the issue is still not resolved, the client can refer the complaint to external body where necessary.
+- If after approaching the above people, the issue is still not resolved, the client can refer the complaint to an external body where necessary.
 The name and contact details of the relevant Government Department or Agency should be given to the complainant.